What is it?

 The simple answer is, we don't know for sure.
 However, there are several theories:

-The oldest and most widely taught theory is that menstrual blood sometimes flows backwards into the pelvis.
+The oldest, most widely taught but significantly flawed theory is that menstrual blood sometimes flows backwards into the pelvis.
 That is, instead of draining out of the body through the vagina, the theory holds that the menstrual fluid backs up the fallopian tubes and drips into the pelvis, where it attaches to any surface and establishes a blood supply.
 If Sampson's theory is correct, endometriosis is not possible until a girl's first period occurs - something that simply isn't true.
-There are significant flaws with Sampson's ideology, and the continued propagation of this theory has led to countless cases of poorly treated disease.
+There are significant problems with Sampson's ideology, but the continued propagation of this theory has led to countless cases of poorly treated disease.
 Read Who is Sampson and what does he have to do with Endometriosis? to learn more.

 In the embryo, cells with the potential to mature multiple ways develop in the wrong way in the wrong location.
 These misplaced cells are present at birth and later change.